manferlo81/map-number/README.md

 ### round

-*Maps a number in a range to a different range, returning a number rounded to the closest integer number, it may include number outside the given output range.*
+*Maps a number in a range to a different range, returning a number **rounded** to the **closest** integer number.
+The result is not blimitedto the the given output range.*

 ###### syntax